CityofToronto/vz_challenge/demographics/population_projections/README.md

 # Population Projections

 ## Description
-Annual population projections, from 2017 to 2041.
+The Ministry of Finance owns these datasets, which are annual population projections, from 2017 to 2041.

 These population projections are organized among 4 different datasets:
 * projections for the whole province